 RadarView is built from Cambridge Pixel's SPx Radar Processing modules.
 Instead of using the standard RadarView product, the SPx Development library may be used to build a custom application.
-All of the major acquisition, processing, scan conversion and display capabilities of RadarView are available through the SPx library and may be incoporated into a customised application.
+All of the major acquisition, processing, scan conversion and display capabilities of RadarView are available through the SPx library and may be incorporated into a customised application.

 - Ready-to-run application software for Windows

 - Windows 7, 8, 10 compatible